haruki-sugarsun/hacky-helper-crx/taskdocs/parking_lot.md

 - When there is no pending LLM task, pick up a random tab that is not yet cached?
 - LLM task queueing should behave in LRU style?
 - Update ARCHITECTURE.md and designdocs ba#d on the recent changes.
+- Drag-n-Drop for Tab Migrations, and migration to a closed session.
+This shows a dialog to confirm, add the tab as "Open Tabs" of the session, and close the migrated tab.
+- Support migrate to a closed Named Session.
+We may update the existing UI in Tabs UI or Popup with a search for named sessions.